BaadMaro/CTF/NahamCon CTF 2024/Hacker Web Store/README.md

 pbkdf2:sha256:600000$MSok34zBufo9d1tc$b2adfafaeed459f903401ec1656f9da36f4b4c08a50427ec7841570513bf8e57
 ```

-As mentioned in challenge description, we have a custom password list to crack the hashes
+As mentioned in the challenge description, we have a custom password list to crack the hashes

-Doing some research, i found that the Hash format is used by Python Werkzeug `generate_password_hash`
+Doing some research, I found that the hash format is used by Python Werkzeug `generate_password_hash`

-We need to make a custom function and use the same hash type, iterations and salt to generate hashes from passwords list and compare it to our hashes
+We need to make a custom function and use the same hash type, iterations, and salt to generate hashes from passwords list and compare them to our hashes.

 Here is the example for the `website_admin_account` hash